CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 # KVM (pod)

-MAAS can help you to manage your virtual machines.
 A MAAS KVM pod is a collection of virtual machines running on an instance of `libvirt`.
-You can set up a single pod per `libvirt` instance and then use MAAS to compose as many VMs as you need.
-If you have many `libvirt` instances, you can set up a pod to control each one.
+KVM pods are used primarily for Juju integration, allowing for dynamic allocation of VMs with custom interface constraints.

+Alternatively, if you would like to use MAAS to manage a collection of VMs, the robust web UI provides easy creation and management of VMs logically grouped by pod.

 Features:

+- Juju integration
+- At-a-glance visual tools for easy resource management
-* Overcommit physical resources in situations where you need to create more VMs that can technically run on your server.
+- Overcommit physical resources in situations where you need to create more VMs that can technically run on your server
-* Assign pods to resource pools to segregate your pods into logical groupings
+- Assign pods to resource pools to segregate your pods into logical groupings
-* Track `libvirt` storage pool usage and assign default storage pools to your pods
+- Track `libvirt` storage pool usage and assign default storage pools to your pods
-* Create VMs in multiple subnets
+- Create VMs in multiple subnets

+## KVM pod networking

+In order to enable KVM pod networking features, MAAS must be able to correlate the IP address of a potential KVM pod host with a host already known to MAAS (machine, controller, or device).
+If it cannot, as would be the case if a machine is manually deployed and later set up as a KVM host, MAAS disallows KVM networking features because it will not be able to apply what it knows about its networking model (VLANs, interfaces, and subnets) to correctly configure the hypervisor in the manually deployed host at the time the VM is created.

+There are therefore 2 recommmended ways to add a KVM host pod to MAAS:

+### 1. Install KVM on an existing and active MAAS controller

+1. Install KVM on an existing and active MAAS controller.
+This ensures that MAAS's networking model will be consistent.
+Additionally, because MAAS controllers are updated in real-time, any changes to the networking model will be immediately reflected.
+2. Deploy a machine within MAAS, ticking the "Use as a KVM host" checkbox.
+MAAS will automatically install KVM as well as ensure that the network model is consistent with what is on the deployed machine.

-## Add a KVM host (pod) to MAAS
+## Add a KVM host pod to MAAS

 ### Add a remote KVM host (libvirt) as a MAAS KVM pod (non-MAAS deployed)